phpmyadmin/phpmyadmin/doc/faq.rst

 In some rare cases this problem can be also caused by other extensions loaded in PHP which prevent MySQL extensions to be loaded.
-If anything else fails, you can try commenting out extensions for other databses from :file:`php.ini`.
+If anything else fails, you can try commenting out extensions for other databases from :file:`php.ini`.

 .. _faq1_21: